-Our leather products are made by hand in our quaint workshop on our small family farm on a pleasant prairie.
+Our leather products are made by hand in our quaint workshop on our small family farm on the pleasant prairie.

 We customize our products to meet your style.

 We use real leather and durable hardware creating one quality piece at a time.

 By making it to this page you must be somewhat interested in our crazy life or hopefully our leather goods products!

 We have had a long journey full of fumbles along the way so let's just fast forward to today.
 We have a quaint hobby farm located in rural Spring Valley where we raise a small flock of hair sheep, Spotted Draft horses, ducks, chickens and a custom leather shop enjoying farm life!

 Our main goal is to have a happy, healthy sustainable life for our family.
 We will get there with baby steps and turmoil that having a farm brings.
 The leather shop is my main job along with primary livestock caretaker.
 I LOVE the animals we have here on the farm and often times get side tracked by stopping to watch them play.